kalw/webtest-ruby/README.md

 - interact with slowhow
 - extract har from devtools in chrome internal checks
 - add onload and oncontent load from browser into har genrated from proxy
+- add more test unit
+- add travis
+- clean up the code